vegaprotocol/documentation/docs/node-operators/network_restarts.md

 :::info
-You can locate all your nodes checkpoint files under: `/path/to/vega/home/vega/node/checkpoints` You also can get a list of all path used by your node using `vega paths list`, the checkpoints folder path is `CheckpointStateHome` under this list.
+You can locate all your nodes checkpoint files under: `/path/to/vega/home/vega/node/checkpoints` You can also get a list of all paths used by your node using `vega paths list`, the checkpoints folder path is `CheckpointStateHome` within this list.
 :::

 You can now remove all previous state of the chain by doing: